Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Node-wise Causal Effects under Network Interference

-With the counterfactual outcomes defined, we now define the \emph{node-wise counterfactual mean}, our target estimand.
+We are now ready to define the \emph{node-wise counterfactual mean}, our target estimand.
 Let $i^*$ represent the target node in $\mathcal{G}$, and let $t^*_{N_{i^*}} \in \{0,1\}^{\abs{N_{i^*}}}$ represent a hypothetical intervention assignment to the neighborhood of $i^*$.
-The estimand is the expected value of the node's counterfactual outcome, $Y_{i^*}(t^*_{N_{i^*}})$, accounting for uncertainty in both the counterfactual and the neighborhood covariates.
-Formally, we define it as:
+The estimand is the expected value of the node's counterfactual $Y_{i^*}(t^*_{N_{i^*}})$, defined as

-This estimand was also referred to as the \emph{unit potential outcome expectation} by \citet{tchetgen2021auto}.
-We refer to this as a \emph{node-wise} estimand to distinguish it from \emph{unit treatment effects}, which typically refer to conditional expectations of counterfactual outcomes given specific covariates.
+Conditioning on $\mathcal{G}$ is, in essence, equivalent to assuming that $\mathcal{G}$ represents the true interference structure and is observed without noise.
+This estimand was also referred to as the unit potential outcome expectation by \citet{tchetgen2021auto}.
+We refer to this as a \emph{node-wise} estimand to distinguish it from unit treatment effects, which typically refer to conditional expectations of counterfactual outcomes given specific covariates.
+To our knowledge, node-wise counterfactual means have primarily been used as conceptual devices for constructing population average counterfactual means or treatment effects, rather than being treated as inferential targets in their own right.
+In this work, we highlight the utility of node-wise estimands and develop a framework for their identification, estimation, and inference.

-Node-wise average treatment effects $\theta_{i^*}(t^*_{N_{i^*}}) - \theta_{i^*}(t^{**}_{N_{i^*}})$ are differences between counterfactual means under two user-specified neighborhood intervention scenarios, $t^*_{N_{i^*}}$ and $t^{**}_{N_{i^*}}$.
+Common node-wise treatment effects, such as total, direct, and spillover effects, can be represented as differences between counterfactual means under two neighborhood interventions, $t^{(1)}_{N_{i^*}}$ and $t^{(0)}_{N_{i^*}}$.
 As we highlight below, these node-wise effects may be of interest in their own right, and can further serve as building blocks for estimands both familiar and new.